MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Creating-and-Customizing-Cues.md

 ### Action Cues
 Action Cues act as links that perform a task or operation, like opening another page, starting a video, targeting an another resource or URL, or running code.
 Action-based Cues display only as tiles.
 They will arrange on the workspace just like field-base Cues that use the normal layout.

+have you tested this?
+I don't think that you can do this??
 >[!NOTE]
 >You can mix and match field-based and Action Cues in a Cue group.
 However, do not include Action Cues in a Cue group that uses the wide layout.
 If you do, the wide layout will be ignored and the Cue group will display in the normal layout.

 ## Creating field-based Cues
 The implementation of a Cue involves the following elements: